francescoraves483/LTNT/README.md

 ./LTNT_test_manager --master -c
 ```
 This command will ask for multiple confirmations (as clearing the logs is a **destructive action**) and will make the master delete all its log files.
 Then, the master will automatically connect to the slave, and make also the slave delete all its log files as soon as it becomes available.
-After this procedure, the master execution will terminate.
+After this procedure, the master execution will terminate (while the slave will wait for a new connection from a master, in order to start a new measurement session).

 In order to launch a test session and then disconnect from SSH, without terminating the tests, you can use:
 ```